kushalsingh007/RIOT/examples/test/README.md

 Trying out
 ===========
-In order to build use the command make or make all
+In order to build use the command sudo make

-In order to build and flash use the command make flash
+In order to build and directly flash use the command
+sudo make flash

+In order to enter debug mode
+sudo make debug

 Example output/Errors
 ==============
+Currently the error - Handler HardFaul ( double fault )
 ```
 Open On-Chip Debugger 0.10.0-dev-00001-g70a14db (2015-06-02-23:59)
 Licensed under GNU GPL v2